Vietnam.vn - Nền tảng quảng bá Việt Nam

 Metro Line 1 officially went into commercial operation, attracting many people to experience it.
 Photo: Anh Tu

-The operation of Metro Line 1 is a historical milestone, of great significance in shaping the modern urban transport culture in Ho Chi Minh City.
+The operation of Metro Line 1 is a historical milestone, of great significance in shaping modern urban transport culture in Ho Chi Minh City.

 On December 30, 2024, the tunnel branch from Binh Chanh to District 7 at the Nguyen Van Linh - Nguyen Huu Tho intersection officially opened to traffic, completing phase 1 of the project with an investment capital of VND 830 billion.
 Previously, the tunnel branch from District 7 to Binh Chanh was put into use in October 2024.

-Nguyen Van Linh - Nguyen Huu Tho underpass opens to traffic, helping to relieve pressure on the southern gateway of Ho Chi Minh City.
+Nguyen Van Linh-Nguyen Huu Tho underpass opens to traffic, helping to relieve pressure on the southern gateway of Ho Chi Minh City.
 Photo: Anh Tu

-The project, which started in April 2020, will build two tunnel branches on Nguyen Van Linh Avenue, each 456 m long with 3 lanes, including a roundabout and branching roads.
+The project, which started in April 2020, will build two tunnel branches on Nguyen Van Linh Avenue, each 456 m long with 3 lanes, including a roundabout and branches.
 The project will help reduce traffic congestion at the southern gateway of Ho Chi Minh City, while also connecting the city center with Nha Be district and Hiep Phuoc port.

 Many items of Tan Son Nhat airport gateway route completed